SergeySSmirnov/uniteller-php-sdk/README.md

 <br />

 ## Description
-Fully refactored fork of the [tmconsulting/uniteller-php-sdk ](https://packagist.org/packages/tmconsulting/uniteller-php-sdk).<br />
+Fully refactored fork of the [tmconsulting/uniteller-php-sdk ](https://packagist.org/packages/tmconsulting/uniteller-php-sdk).
-PHP (5.5+) SDK for integration internet-acquiring of the Uniteller (unofficial).<br />
+PHP (5.5+) SDK for integration internet-acquiring of the Uniteller (unofficial).

+<b>Important!
+The actual version is not compatible with the version 0.2.*.</b>

 ## More info & Help